liweinan/liweinan.github.io/_posts/2017-03-06-an-introduction-to-visual-paradigm.md

 ![VP Generated Reverse Sequence]({{ site.url }}/assets/2017-03-06-vp-generated-sequence.png)

-In addition, the diagram can be exported as different format for usages:
+In addition, the diagram can be exported as different formats for future usages:

 ![VP Export]({{ site.url }}/assets/2017-03-06-vp-export.png)